Tornado-Specific Information | General Disaster Response

 This tip sheet offers first responders quick guidelines for conducting PFA.

 HHS, SAMHSA.
 (2005).
 Psychological First Aid for first responders: Tips for emergency and disaster response workers (HHS Publication No. NMH05-0210).
 Retrieved from http://store.samhsa.gov/shin/content//NMH05-0210/NMH05-0210.pdf [PDF - 400 Kb]

-This pamphlet provides a brief explanation of PFA for first responders and information for working in the field.
+This pamphlet provides a brief explanation of PFA for first responders and information for managing intense emotions some survivors may express.

 Young, B. H., Ford, J. D., & Watson, P. J. (2007, January 1).
 Helping survivors in the wake of disaster.
 Retrieved from the National Center for PTSD’s website at http://www.ptsd.va.gov/professional/pages/helping-survivors-after-disaster.asp

-This web page offers information on common reactions to disasters, identifies more severe reactions, and the goals for first responders in a disaster.
+This web page offers information on common reactions to disasters, identifies more severe reactions, and the priorities and goals for first responders providing disaster behavioral health assistance.